In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\begin{example}[\SPOT as a surrogate model based algorithm] The following code exemplifies how a Kriging model is built with an artificial data set.
-Note, this example exemplifies how \SPOT can be used as a surrogate model based optimization algorithm, i.e., no algorithm is tuned. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+The following code exemplifies how a Kriging model is built with an artificial data set.
+Note, this example exemplifies how \texttt{SPOT} can be used as a surrogate model based optimization algorithm, i.e., no algorithm is tuned.
+The Branin function, which is implemented in \texttt{SPOT} as \texttt{funBranin()} is used in our example.